 This sample page is to test out how well web browser’s work if a web site tries

-to use an image map with an embedded <object> element.
+to use an image map with an embedded <object>

 This example code is based on the sample provided by the W3C, under Client-side image map examples.

-These examples are to test if the <object> element can
+These examples are to test if the <object>

-associate the image map to the referenced <object> when the
+associate the image map to the referenced <object>

-image map code is enclosed within the <object> element.
+image map code is enclosed within the <object>

 Above should be an image of three faces, all of which are clickable.
 This is done

-using an image map and <object> element combined.
-The
+using an image map and <object>

-<object> element will place the referenced image in to the web
+HTML element will place the referenced image in to the web

 within it, that doubles as a standard navigation list for the fallback.